 Jason Zhang, the Managing Director of Atrium Innovation, APAC, mentioned in a previous interview,

 Through cross-border eCommerce, we could service the Chinese consumers well, explore the market optential and identify product preference.
 After we selected products suitable for the China market, we would start to consider the offline trade channels which is more complicated than the online commerce.

 Apply the ‘Blue Hat Sign’ is not easy.
 Until October 2016, the no. of imported Blue Hat Sign is 664 out of 15,703 in total.
 If you would like to promote the product advantage or make it sold offline legally, you should finish the application to become an official nutritional product in China.
 However, the overall cost of the application process is too high, and it is extremely time-consuming.
 Documentation is a great hurdle.
 Generally, it takes 3-4 years to register a single commodity, and it costs around 0.5 – 1 Million in RMB.
 It becomes unrealistic for brands to register all the products in China.
 That’s why the no. of imported Blue Hat Sign is far less than the local one.

 For those healthcare products not applying the ‘Blue Hat Sign’, entering the China eCommerce as ‘normal food’, they usually emphasize the benefit of the whole ingredient category but not the benefit of the specific product (which is not allowed).

-For example, there are many clinical and literature reports about the benefit of fish oil on cardiovascular or memory.
-The brand can share these messages with the consumers while not specifying to the product.
-In short, the Chinese authority will regard product with specific healthy functionality as nutritional products while that without special target function as normal food.
+For example, many clinical and literature reports about the benefit of fish oil on cardiovascular or memory.
+The brand can share these messages with the consumers while not specifying the product.
+In short, the Chinese authority will regard products with specific healthy functionality as nutritional products while those without special target function as normal food.

-In conclusion, here are the summary of pros and cons of eCommerce and offline retail for nutritional health product respectively:
+In conclusion, here is the summary of the pros and cons of eCommerce and offline retail for nutritional health product, respectively: